Which Steris Surgical Table is Right for My Facility?

 Steris 5085

-The Steris 5085 surgical table is an electrohydraulically operated mobile table that is designed to support a wide range of surgical procedures, including general, bariatric, cardiac, vascular, endoscopic, gynecology, urology, nephrectomy, neurology, ophthalmologic, and orthopedic surgeries.
+The Steris 5085 is on the higher end of the three surgical tables.
+It’s an electrohydraulically operated mobile table designed to support a wide range of surgical procedures, including general, bariatric, cardiac, vascular, endoscopic, gynecological, urological, nephrectomy, neurological, ophthalmological, and orthopedic surgeries.
 It comes with additional Steris tabletop accessories for added convenience.
 This table offers optimal patient positioning flexibility, making it ideal for modern surgical care facilities.
-It can handle loads of up to 1200 pounds and has the ability to raise/lower, but does not offer tabletop articulation or slide.
-For loads up to 1000 pounds, the table can perform all patient posturing without a tabletop slide.
-With loads up to 600 pounds, it can perform all patient posturing and full tabletop slide.
+It can handle loads of up to 1200 pounds and has the ability to raise/lower.
+Like the 4085, it has a slide movement, a kidney elevator, the ALS system, and it can go the lowest out of the three tables.
+Its lowering and rotating ability is important for more than just ergonomics; it also provides more access to operate with robotics.
+All of this and more makes its the best choice for modern ORs, but all of that comes with a higher prices.

 The Steris 5085 has the following movements: